anglyan/spikingtorch/docs/tutorial.rst

 ``spikingtorch`` implements a number of spiking neuron models.
 These can be used as layers in more complex spiking neural networks.
-For intance, here is the definition of a simple SNN using the :code:`IF` layer, which represents an integrate and fire neuron::
+For instance, here is the definition of a simple SNN using the :code:`IF` layer, which represents an integrate and fire neuron::

     from spikingtorch import IF